25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Cimitero Monumentale di Milano

-More information: Itinerary for Milan in 1 day
+More inspiration: Itinerary for 1 day in Milan

 Milano Centrale

-You can just stroll around or sit in one of the cafés.
-And discover new and new alleys, one more magical than the other.
+You can stroll around aimlessly, discover countless hidden corners, or relax in one of the cosy cafés.
+Every street here seems more picturesque than the last.

 Brera Milan